-The Clore Laboratory, University of Buckingham, has developed a sufficient critical mass of researchers to be able to study type 2 diabetes and obesity from the gene through to whole-body physiology.
-Our goal is to define new molecular targets that could be sites for novel pharmacology and to examine the therapeutic potential of pioneering agents acting at appropriate molecular targets.
+The BITM, University of Buckingham, has developed a sufficient critical mass of researchers able to study type 2 diabetes and obesity from the gene through to whole-body physiology.
+They are internationally recognised experts in molecular genetics, biochemistry, pharmacology, nutrition and the physiology of metabolic diseases, particularly diabetes and obesity and neurodegenerative diseases.

 New agents to improve insulin sensitivity are being developed by pharmaceutical companies.
 These agents affect the transcription of insulin-responsive genes through activation of nuclear hormone receptors.
 Proof of principle studies are being conducted on pioneer therapeutics together with more fundamental studies to identify the mechanism of action of these pioneer compounds.

 Links between metabolic diseases and neurodegenerative diseases

 Obese individuals are prone to a chronic low-grade inflammation.
 Circulating cytokines can act on the brain to induce local inflammation and production of cytokines which can contribute to cognitive decline and dementia.
 Compared to normal weight individuals.
 The relative risk of the development of dementia and Alzheimer’s disease in midlife was 2.04 for obese individuals (BMI ≥ 30 kg/m2) and 1.64 for overweight people (BMI = 25–29.9 kg/m2).